NemoGW/CS_Notes/Leetcode/LeetCode24.md

 Keep in mind that this question is a singly linked list.
 So we will need more than 1 pointer for tracking the elements.

-The general logic is below:
+The general logic is below (remeber we cannot change the value in the node):

 ![Q24 Logic](assets/q24p1.png)